ryrobes/flowmaps/README.md

 ![rabbit web ui primer 5](https://app.rabbitremix.com/gh-primer5.png)

-Double clicking on the channel pill on the left sidebar to expand it.
+Right clicking on the channel pill on the left sidebar to expand it.
 It will contain:
 - a REPL command to push a value to that channel (copy-pasta all the way!)
 - a set of the last 4 values that channel has "seen" (click on one of them to RESEND that value to the channel)
 - a text box to send an *arbitrary* value to this channel